-- What are the savings of motorists and equipment cost per kilometre of reducing the deployment time?
-Are these higher than the added cost of, for example, paying for more shift work? - Is it feasible to fine-tune the laying process to fine-tune pavement properties according to the local situation (e.g. thicker surfaces, surface texturing)?
+- What are the savings to motorists and equipment cost per kilometre of reducing the deployment time?
+Are these higher than the added cost of, for example, paying for more shift work? - Is it feasible to fine-tune the laying process and pavement properties according to the local situation (e.g. thicker surfaces, surface texturing)?